Ted123-byte/PowerShell-Scripts/README.md

 # PowerShell Scripts for Compliance Reporting

-This repository contains a collection of PowerShell scripts developed during my time at Deloitte, specifically designed for automating and enhancing compliance reporting processes.
+This repository contains a collection of PowerShell scripts I have developed, specifically designed for automating and enhancing compliance reporting processes.

 ## Purpose